Image: studio shot, Fremantle Arts Centre. Photo: Christophe Canato

 (2014 & 2012).
 She has undertaken major exhibitions with c3 Contemporary Art Space, Melbourne (2014), Paper Mountain (2014), free range gallery (2013), Heathcote Museum and Gallery (2011) and created temporary public art commissions for the City of Fremantle (2013) and the City of Subiaco (2011/2012).
 A number of these projects, produced in collaboration with her long-time partner Stephen Armitstead, were site-specific and engaged within phenomenology.
 Her current work finds inspiration in the natural world to explore themes of life, death, sex and magic.
 Captivated by the idea of secret worlds pulsing and thriving beyond our awareness, Lia’s darkly humorous drawings and sculptures are at once alluring and disarming.
 They appear like mental maps to a strange and erotic terrain where suppressed desires and fears emerge as eerie dreamscapes.
 Intrigued by concepts of transformation and the interconnectedness of all things, McKnight’s work speculates on the nature of being by referring to the everyday alchemy of growth and decay.

-Privileging lived experience and emotional geographies as areas of intrigue, her work seeks to speculate on the shifting parameters of identity and context.
+Privileging lived experience and emotional geographies as areas of intrigue in both her curatorial and art practices, her research seeks to speculate on the shifting parameters of identity and context.